HAKORADev/Periodic-Context-Compression/README.md

 Hypothetical results from the paper show that while Standard Agents and other methods (like Full Recursive Summarization or Retrieval-Augmentation) suffer a rapid decline in task success, PCC maintains a robust and high success rate, effectively shattering the 15-step wall.

-*(Action Required: Replace this placeholder with Figure 1 from your paper to give viewers an immediate, powerful visual of PCC's advantage.)*

 ## 📚 Read the Full Paper